-On 12th March 1941, Mrs. Allen, wife of the Commanding Officer, upheld the time-honoured tradition of presenting the shamrock to her husband's Battalion of the Royal Irish Fusiliers at Ballykinler, Co.
+On 12th March 1941, the traditional presentation of the shamrock to a battalion of Royal Irish Fusiliers took place at Abercorn Barracks, Ballykinler, Co.
 Down.

-On 17th September 1942, Sergeants from 241st Light Anti-Aircraft Training Regiment instructed American military personnel on how to recognise wartime aircraft before demonstrating the use of Bofors Anti-Aircraft guns at Ballykinler, Co.
+On 17th September 1942, Sergeants from 241st Light Anti-Aircraft Training Regiment instructed American military personnel on recognition of wartime aircraft before demonstrating the use of Bofors Anti-Aircraft guns at Ballykinler, Co.
 Down.